Electrical Engineering Major

 Electrical Engineering is a broad field that includes power systems, control systems, microelectronics and nanoelectronics, microprocessors and computer networks, telecommunications (wire, wireless, satellite and fiber optic), remote sensing, signal processing, neural networks, medical devices, optics (electro-optics, optoelectronics and photonics) and other emerging technologies.

 Electrical engineers must be prepared to apply fundamental concepts in the applications of new technologies and to contribute to the growth of these technologies.
 They must also have the skills to communicate their ideas and to manage projects within a schedule and budget.
-Because of the broad nature of the field, electrical engineers are involved in a wide range of engineering design projects and they must be able to employ knowledge from other disciplines in electrical engineering designs.
+Because of the broad nature of the field, electrical engineers are involved in a wide range of engineering design projects and must be able to employ knowledge from other disciplines in electrical engineering designs.
 They must also be prepared to support engineers in other disciplines.

 Engineering designs are a team effort and require good communication skills, both oral and written.
 Therefore it is important that each student develops these necessary communication skills.